emaj9/computing-workshop/cw-website/pages/research-notes.md

 Reading list
 ------------

--culturall susained pedagogy, Paris
+- culturall susained pedagogy, Paris
--Philip, T. M., & Azevedo, F. S. (2017).
+- Philip, T. M., & Azevedo, F. S. (2017).
 Everyday science learning and equity: Mapping the contested terrain.
 Science Education, 101(4), 526–532. doi:10.1002/sce.21286
     - how science ed is fought over, and sometimes used for bad things!
--Lewis, C. M., & Shah, N. (2015, July).
+- Lewis, C. M., & Shah, N. (2015, July).
 How equity and inequity can emerge in pair pro- gramming.
 In Proceedings of the eleventh annual conference on international com- puting education research (pp. 41–50).
 Association for Computing Machiner y. doi:10.1145/2787622.2787716
--Margolis, J., Goode, J., & Chapman, G. (2015).
+- Margolis, J., Goode, J., & Chapman, G. (2015).
 An equity lens for scaling: A critical junc- ture for exploring computer science.
 ACM Inroads, 6(3), 58–66. doi:10.1145/2794294
 - challenges of CP?